tomrains/miscProjects/projects/vanishing-chess/README.md

 - alternate turns between black and white
 - allow the pawns to capture (although we can let ALL the pieces capture eventually)
 - code CASTLING (this will be nuuuut) i'm immediately thinking, okay, moveKing (of your color) cannot have been executed ever ...
+- add functionality that shows the available spaces a selected piece can move to (we've have to use POSITIVE coding here... much easier ... now we are assuming true and then ruling out ones that dont fit)